kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 	// +kubebuilder:default=10
 	TimeoutSeconds int32 `json:"timeoutSeconds,omitempty"`

-	// failurePolicy determines the behaviour when the webhook cannot be reached.
+	// FailurePolicy determines the behaviour when the webhook cannot be reached.
 	// Fail returns 503 to the client; Ignore returns the submitted object unchanged.
 	//
 	// +optional